GideonWolfe/nix/readme.md

 <summary style="display:inline;"><h3>TODO</h3></summary>

-## Initial commands required for setup
+## Initial steps required for setup
+    * Calendars and Contacts
-    `vdirsyncer discover calendar_gmail` to initialize auth to vdirsyncer `vdirsyncer discover contacts_gmail` to initialize auth to vdirsyncer there's a couple things you have to agree too, like creating the local calendar files, how to automate this?
+        * `vdirsyncer discover calendar_gmail` to initialize auth to vdirsyncer
+        * `vdirsyncer discover contacts_gmail` to initialize auth to vdirsyncer
+        * there's a couple things you have to agree too, like creating the local calendar files, how to automate this?

+    * Set up browser plugins
+        * ~/.config/darkreader.darkreader.json needs to be manually imported via darkreader settings (FF and Chromium)
+        * New Tab Override (FF) and New Tab URL (Chromium) needs to be set to point at http://localhost:9876

 ## Real Time Audio (for music production)